ActivitySim/activitysim/example/README.md

 A few questions about "best practices"

-* What to put into the default data sources and variable specs and what to put in the examples / client-specific stuff?
+* What to put into the default data sources and variable specs and what to put in the example / client-specific stuff?

 * Want to split up injectables from variables from tables or all one big file so it's easier to search?

 * How much variable computation to put in excel versus Python

+* There were some hard coded limits in the original csv - (area_type < 4 and
+distance_to_work < 3) - these are now just left in the csv spec.
+Why would this be different than (income_in_thousands > 50)?
+I've made an effort to not have such "magic numbers" in Python code.
+(Elizabeth: MAX_NUM_AUTOS exists now)

 * Want to name or number the person types in the spec files?